 Note: Practice quizzes are available only for those sections of the manual covering rules of the road (Chapters 4 through 11 and Road Signs).

-In general, the law requires that we drive on the right side of the road.
-When passing is allowed, we usually pass other vehicles on the left.
-Passing on the right is permitted only in limited circumstances, and should be done only when necessary and safe to do so.
+The law requires that we drive on the right side of the road.
+When we are allowed to pass other vehicles, we usually pass other vehicles on the left.
+You are permitted to pass on the right only in certain circumstances and it must be done only when necessary and safe.

-When passing other vehicles or changing lanes to avoid hazards, do so with caution and only when necessary.
+When you pass other vehicles or change lanes to keep away from hazards, do so with caution and only when necessary.
 You must not exceed the speed limit to pass another vehicle.

-When passing a motorcycle, remember to give the motorcycle the same full lane width as other vehicles are allowed.
-Never move into the same lane space as a motorcycle, even if the lane is wide and the motorcyclist is riding to one side.
+When you pass a motorcycle, remember to give the motorcycle the same full lane width as other vehicles are allowed.
+Never move into the same lane space as a motorcycle, even if the lane is wide and the motorcycle is to one side.

-The left lane is usually used for passing other vehicles.
-However, you may not pass a vehicle on the left if:
+The left lane is normally used to pass other vehicles.
+You can not pass a vehicle on the left if:

 - Your lane has a solid yellow center line.

-- You cannot safely return to the right lane before reaching a solid yellow center line for the right lane.
+- You can not safely return to the right lane before you reach a solid yellow center line for the right lane.

-- You cannot safely return to the right lane before any approaching vehicle comes within 200 feet (60 m) of you.
+- You can not safely return to the right lane before any oncoming vehicle comes within 200 feet (60 m) of you.

-- You are approaching a curve or the crest of a hill on a two-way road and cannot see around or over it.
+- You approach a curve or the top of a hill on a two-way road and can not see around or over it.